 “It is not our differences that divide us.
 It is our inability to recognize, accept, and celebrate those differences.” — Audre Lorde

-Today, March 8th is International Women’s Day, and in 2017 the global community is embracing this day more enthusiastically than any time in history.
+Today, March 8th is International Women’s Day, and the global community is embracing this day more enthusiastically every year.
 Groups of women and men are coming together around the world to celebrate the social, economic, cultural, and political achievements of women.

 At Alabama Chanin, we want to be a part of creating a society where women of all races, ethnicities, backgrounds, religions, socio-economic statuses, sexual identities, gender expressions, ages, abilities, and political points of view have the freedom and ability to care for themselves and their families in safe, happy, and healthy environments.

 As a company that comprises 98% female employees, Alabama Chanin supports and celebrates International Women’s Day for many reasons—including this year’s challenge to #BeBoldForChange.
 We have always looked to the ideal of the Beloved Community as a guiding vision for our work and for the society we want to create.
 This means being a positive force in a world that is often unjust; it means building relationships when many seek to create fractures; it means helping other women attain their fullest potential.

 Alabama Chanin is a woman-owned business that has always focused on empowering other women.
 We recognize that women are often the primary caregivers in the home and we have created a business structure that can offer our female artisans (each founders and operators of their own 100% woman-owned small businesses) an element of agency and control over their own lives and destinies.
 We continue this mission through our partnership with Nest—the non-profit organization that has helped women all over the world establish and grow businesses that help women, their families, and their communities to prosper.

 Meet our team here who have helped build and shape this company—because we recognize that it takes a village.
 We hope you will join us.